akebu6/SOLVEAURA/README.md

 ### Research Questions
 1. How can an application that uses NLP, Speech-to-Text and MathML be designed and developed?
-2. How can an application that increases user accessibility be designed?
+2. How can an application be designed to provide visually impaired pupils a platform to learn Trigonometry?
 3. How can an application that uses NLP, Speech-to-Text and MathML be developed?